 Steatorrhea can also be caused by infections, medications, or conditions that disrupt the absorptive lining of the intestines, such as Crohn's disease and celiac disease.

-Fat soluble vitamin deficiencies may develop over time.
-The fat soluble vitamins are vitamin A, vitamin D, vitamin E, and vitamin K. Signs include: night blindness, acne, and lowered immune function (vitamin A deficiency) and excessive bruising or bleeding (vitamin K deficiency).
+Fat-soluble vitamin deficiencies may develop over time.
+The fat soluble vitamins are vitamin A, vitamin D, vitamin E, and vitamin K. Signs may include: night blindness, acne, and lowered immune function (vitamin A deficiency) and excessive bruising or bleeding (vitamin K deficiency).

 Address any change or abnormality in bowel movement with your physician immediately, as it can be a sign of a serious disorder.